Patrick3131/Tentacles/README.md

 ```

 ## Default attributes
-CustomAttributes added via ``TentacleAttributes`` that share the same same key as default attributes will overwrite default ones.
+CustomAttributes added via ``TentacleAttributes`` that share the same key as default attributes will overwrite default ones.

 Attributes added to every event by default: